Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{Sys_model_Section}, we provide a brief overview of the state-space representation and the traditional Bayesian filtering approach for object tracking in a two-sensor system with mismatched intensity levels of measurement noise.
-Section~\ref{BTL_Section} introduces the \ac{btl} framework for tracking a nonlinear dynamic system model using two sensors.
+In Section~\ref{Sys_model_Section}, we provide a brief overview of the state-space representation and the traditional Bayesian filtering approach for object tracking in two separated tracking systems with mismatched intensity levels of measurement noise.
+Section~\ref{BTL_Section} introduces the \ac{btl} framework for tracking a nonlinear dynamic system model using two tracking filters.
 Section~\ref{GM_BTL_section} derives the Gaussian process resulting from incorporating \ac{btl} into the Bayesian filtering approach under the Gaussian assumption.
-Section~\ref{UKF_Section} discusses the proposed tracking algorithm that integrates transfer learning into the \ac{ukf} in the source and primary sensors.
+Section~\ref{UKF_Section} discusses the proposed tracking algorithm that integrates transfer learning into the \ac{ukf} in the source and primary filters.
 Section~\ref{NI_UKF_Section} addresses the numerical instability issue in the \ac{ukf}.
 Section~\ref{CKF_Section} addresses integration of transfer learning into the third-degree and fifth-degree \ac{ckf}.
 Simulation results for the proposed algorithm are presented in Section~\ref{sect_TL_UKF_Sim}.
 The paper is concluded in Section~\ref{sect_conclusion}.